 At the request of the City, the developer provided a Preliminary Code Estimate, putting the total cost for all improvements at approximately \$4.4 million.
-The developer cautioned that the preliminary estimate was uncertain due to the fact that the detailed scope of the project and the costs of materials and labor at the time of construction are unknown at this time.
-City staff reviewed the detailed assumptions of the preliminary estimates and found that the improvements would cost closer to \$3.2 million based on costs related to City projects.
+The developer cautioned that the preliminary estimate was uncertain because the detailed scope of the project and the costs of materials and labor at the time of construction are currently unknown.
+City staff reviewed the detailed assumptions of the preliminary estimates and found that the improvements would cost closer to \$3.2 million based on City projects and estimates.
 HARD commissioned an estimate based on the same assumptions by Vanir Construction Management, Inc., which found that the improvements could cost \$3.4 million.
-It is important to note that these are all estimates based on previously completed projects within the Bay Area and that materials, labor and quantities for the specific project are unknown at this time.
+It is important to note that these are all estimates based on previously completed projects within the Bay Area and that materials, labor and quantities for the specific project are currently unknown, but are likely to rise as material and labor costs tend to increase year over year.